shiro-z117/TCSS460-Group7-FrontEnd-v2/README.md

 ### Linda Miao

 ### Shiannel
+- Navigating through the whole template code was a lot, but we managed
+- Making sure my code worked and figuring out the overall layout and aesthetics of the webpage was a struggle

 ### Bao
 - I found that I should use npm run start instead of npm run dev for the local deployment